 My father is also a tree planter.
 He has a beautiful fruit orchard, pines, spruces, cottonwood, aspens and more.
-Rachael, my youngest sister of us 7 girls wrote a song about helping dad plant trees.
-It is sung to the tune of "Let's Go Fly A Kite" from the Marry Poppins movie.
-I think I have the words right, if not Rach let me know.
+My youngest sister (7 girls ) wrote a song about helping dad plant trees.
+It is sung to the tune of "Let's Go Fly A Kite" from the Mary Poppins movie.

 LET'S GO PLANT A TREE,